operator-playground-io/Prometheus-Operator-Playground-tile/tutorials/monitoring-using-prometheus.md

 **Step 5: Install Prometheus Operator and Create Instance of Prometheus Server**

-  -**If you have already installed Prometheus Operator and have created Prometheus Instance and Service, you can skip this Step(Step 5).If not,proceed with below step.**
+  - **If you have already installed Prometheus Operator and have created Prometheus Instance and Service, you can skip this Step(Step 5).If not,proceed with below step.**

   - **Use the `Install` button of Prometheus Tutorial to install the Prometheus Operator and `Prometheus Instance Creation` tutorial to create Prometheus Instance and   service.**